Godfreys

-Godfreys is an Australian- and New Zealand–based retailer in the domestic and commercial floorcare & cleaning industry.
-The company was founded by Godfrey Cohen in 1931, and it has since grown to approximately 200 company- and franchise-owned stores combined across Australia and New Zealand.
+Godfreys is an Australian retailer in the domestic and commercial floorcare and cleaning industry, headquartered in Melbourne.
+Founded by Godfrey Cohen in 1931, at its peak it had more than 220 company and franchise-owned stores combined across Australia and New Zealand.
+The company went into voluntary administration in 2024 and was relaunched under an online and wholesale model in 2025 after failing to find a buyer for the chain and its now-estranged franchisees.

 History

-Godfrey Cohen founded the first Godfreys store in 1931 in the Prahran Market, Melbourne, simultaneously revolutionising the vacuum cleaner business in Australia.
-It wasn't long before John Johnston came across Godfrey Cohen's business, and the two quickly became business partners over a simple handshake that lasted for over 70 years.
+Godfrey Cohen started the business in 1931 after buying 30 vacuum cleaners from auctions in the newspaper and putting them up for sale in his family's furniture store at a time when vacuum cleaners were typically only sold by door-to-door salesmen.
+It wasn't long before businessman John Johnston came across Godfrey Cohen's business, and the two quickly became business partners over a simple handshake, opening the first Godfreys store at the Prahran Market in Melbourne and forming a partnership that lasted for over 70 years.
 Over this period, the business rapidly expanded within Australia as demand from customers increased after World War II, and the product range grew from solely bagged vacuum cleaners to include steam mops, carpet shampooers, robotic vacuums, handstick vacuums, wet & dry vacuums, handheld vacuums, hard floor cleaners, garment steamers, backpack vacuums, floor polishers, carpet blowers, bagless vacuums, cleaning consumables and more including a range of anti-allergy, asthma and pet hair vacuum cleaners recognised by the National Asthma Council Australia as Sensitive Choice approved.

 Godfrey Cohen died in 2004, and Godfreys was sold to private equity companies Pacific Equity Partners and CCMP Capital Asia for $350 million in 2006.
-The company was relisted on the Australian Securities Exchange in 2014 at $2.75 per share, but it was subsequently removed from the ASX in July 2018 after John Johnston, who first joined Godfreys in 1936 as a partner, proposed a private takeover of the company.
-Johnston died soon after the successful takeover; he was 100 years old.
-His family company already owned 28% of the shares prior to this takeover.
+The company was relisted on the Australian Securities Exchange (ASX) in 2014, but it was subsequently delisted from the ASX in July 2018 after Cohen's original business partner John Johnston, whose family remained involved with the business by owning 28% of the shares in the company, proposed a private takeover.
+Johnston died soon after the successful takeover.